-Chinatowns all over the U.S. will be hosting parades with dragons, fireworks, and traditional foods.
+Chinese communities all over the U.S. host parades with dragons, fireworks, and traditional foods.
 Make sure to participate and learn more about their centuries-old traditions.
 Chinese New Year is the most important holiday in China.
-It’s a time for family reunion and planning for the New Year.
+It’s a time for family reunions and to plan for the New Year.

 Every Chinese New Year parade ends with a dragon dance.
 The dragon is a symbol of wisdom, power, and wealth.